Preparation is the first step towards completing a successful interview. The more prepared you are, the more confident you will be.

 You must determine through questioning whether the potential employer will provide the opportunity for career development that you are seeking

 During the interview, you will be assessed for your key strengths and weaknesses.
 Personal characteristics will be examined, such as attitude, motivation and past experiences.

 - Be as charismatic as possible, it is very important that you demonstrate your interpersonal skills during the interview

 - Follow the interviewer’s leads.
 However, aim to obtain a full description of the position and duties it incorporates at an early stage so that you can relay your appropriate background and skills accordingly

 - Ensure you get your points across to the interview in a concise, factual and sincere manner.
 Conduct yourself as it you are determined to get the job you are discussing

 - Answer your questions with a simple ‘yes’ or ‘no – be sure to back up your answers with past examples

-- Make derogatory remarks about your present or former employers
+- Don't make derogatory remarks about your present or former employers

-- Enquire about salary or holidays.
+- Don't enquire about salary or holidays.
 You should however, know your market value and be prepared to specify your required salary range

 Questions to prepare for